-Handling a bass is fairly there’s really only two concerns when handling a caught bass, and that is watch out for the dorsal spines on the top of the fish, and watch out for hooks from your lure!
-A wiggling bass in your hand can put pointy things where you don’t want them to be.
-When it comes to handling a bass, simply cradle the fish under the belly or grab it by its lower lip with your thumb, bass don’t have big sharp teeth.
+Handling a bass is fairly simple: there’s really only two concerns when handling your catch, and that is watch out for the dorsal spines on the top of the fish, and watch out for hooks from your lure!
+A wiggling bass in your hand can put hooks and other pointy things where you don’t want them to be.
+When it comes to handling a bass, simply cradle the fish under the belly or grab it by its lower lip with your thumb (or a Boga grip) , bass don’t have big sharp teeth.
 Their teeth and lips are actually like sandpaper to help them grip and hang onto prey.

 Catch and release is a very important practice in angling to help sustain a stable fisheries population.
 Government agencies such as the US Fish and Wildlife Service and state bodies set regulations on fish size and quantities an angler is allowed to harvest.
 But over the years, with more and more fishing pressure, most sporting anglers fishing for fish such as bass, walleye, and muskie have transformed their perception of what angling is all about.
 The good news is that catch and release for sport fish is becoming the new normal.
 There is nothing wrong with taking home a fish dinner!
 But the key is to only take what you need.
 We need more fish in lakes and less filling up basement freezers.

 How Do You Get Children Enthusiastic About Bass Fishing?